Dow Theory: One of the Oldest and Most Reliable Ways to Forecast Market Direction

 Dow created the Dow Jones Industrial Average and the Dow Jones Transportation Average in the late 1800s to help track the economy.
 He later found that he could use these as an economic forecasting tool to make money trading stocks.
 The method: When both indices are moving in the same direction, a confirmed trend is in place.
 That serves as a signal for traders to become more aggressive.

 Dow Theory is based on the premise that the economy grows when manufacturers are producing as much as possible.
-Economic growth translates into profits for the companies.
+Economic growth, of course, translates into profits for these companies.
 And this can be seen in the performance of their stocks.
-Getting goods to market requires the transportation industry to be growing.
-And that should drive the stocks of transport companies higher.
+But getting those goods to market requires the transportation industry to be growing.
+And that should drive the stocks of transport companies higher first.

 How Traders Use It